KMayne/mongo-level/README.md

 This is an [abstract-level](https://github.com/Level/abstract-level) adapter for MongoDB.
 While it does pass all the abstract-level tests, it is not production ready yet.

-To run the tests, run the Docker compose script to start up the test DB and then run the npm tests as normal:
+To run the tests, run the Docker compose script to start up the test DB, create an env file with the test server URI and then run the npm tests as normal:
 ```
 docker compose up
+echo 'TEST_MONGO_URI=mongodb://test-user:test-pass@127.0.0.1:27017/mongo-level-test?replicaSet=dbrs' > .env
 npm run test
 ```